zilexa/Homeserver/filesystem/folderstructure/README.md

 ## 1. Data migration
 #### 1.1 Moving files to your server
 - To copy files from existing disks, connect them via USB.
 - Copy files to the nocache pool, `/mnt/pool-nocache` otherwise you end up filling your SSD!
+You will still see all data in `/mnt/pool`
 - While copying via the file manager is an option I highly recommend using rsync as it will verify each disk read and write action, to ensure the files are copied correctly.
 Also it includes options to have 100% identical copy with all of your files metadata and attributes.

 From non-btrfs disk to btrfs disk (For a GUI, install the Grsync app: `sudo apt install grsync`):\